 Day Trips from Dubrovnik to Bosnia & Hercegovina – Mostar

-Organised tours are available, such as the Mostar Day Tour from Dubrovnik organised by Viator.
+As such, an organised tour from Dubrovnik to Mostar is a better way of making this day trip.
+For example, there’s the Mostar Day Tour from Dubrovnik organised by Viator.
 The 12 hour tour takes in all the sights of this wonderful Bosnian town, with free time to do your own exploring too.
 To combine visiting Mostar with Medjugorje, you could also join the Small-Group Bosnia and Herzegovina Day Trip from Dubrovnik including Medjugorje and Mostar or the Private Tour: Medjugorje and Mostar Day Trip from Dubrovnik.

 Mostar is a wonderful town, most famous for its Old Bridge (Stari Most) over the River Neretva, which was the first single span stone bridge ever built in 1566.
 The bridge is how the town got its name, of course – “most” meaning “bridge” in Bosnian, and those that guarded the bridge were called “Mostari” which eventually evolved into the Mostar for the area.